eamena-project/eamena-arches-dev/projects/cod/README.md

 ### Hosting

-- Manar-al-Athar (ResourceSpace / ArchDAMS server)
+On a ResourceSpace server: cityofthedead.arch.ox.ac.uk, see APAAME.

 ### TODO

-Importing each photograph as an Information Resource (IR)
+- [ ] Importing each photograph as an Information Resource (IR)

 <*to be discussed*>